w3c/cg-program/proposals/spec-lifecycle.md

 It will be useful to communicate to readers:

 * Within a given version, when a more recent snapshot is available.
+* When a version has been transferred or abandoned, we will update documents to inform readers.
 * When multiple versions exist, when a more recent version is available.

 We expect to prioritize the first situation in the revamp project.